EstebanM-M/AI-Projects-/final-projects/6-AI-Capstone-Project/README.md

-# AI Capstone Project
+# Capstone Project: AI Engineering

-This folder contains the final project for the IBM AI Engineering Certificate.
-It combines all previously learned concepts to build and evaluate an end-to-end AI application.
+This is the capstone project of the IBM AI Engineering Professional Certificate.
+It presents a complete ML pipeline, including data wrangling, model training, evaluation, and deployment for a real-world use case.